-If you still can't find the answer you need then you can call us Monday to Friday 8-7 on 0330 102 6735.
+If you still can't find the answer you need then you can call us Monday to Friday 8-7 or Saturday and Sunday 9-2 on 0330 102 6735.
 Due to higher demand on Mondays we have long wait times over the phone.
 If your query is not urgent please call us later in the week.

 We have been making lots of changes to ensure that your pet continues to get the cover they deserve.
 If you have a question about how your policy might be affected by COVID-19 our FAQ’s explain all the changes we are making to help provide an uninterrupted service.